13015517713/federated-learing/README.md

 - Every client share one model

 ## todo
-- [ ] implement algorithms such as fedprox,fedper and so on
+- [ ] implement algorithms such as fedper and so on
 - [x] rewrite get_data.py to make code mode beatiful